 So, it started with you doubting something that everyone else assumed was true?

 I was not trained as a scientist.
 I was trained in medicine.
 And, so my functioning, you might say, as a medical scientist, came through being self-taught through the experience of investigating the questions that were of interest to me.
 And, I had no formal training as a virologist, or as an immunologist.
 But, I learned what I needed to know in order to address those questions.

 I have tried to understand how viruses work, how viruses think, how the immune system works and other questions that pertain to my interests, whether it was cancer or immune disease, or multiple sclerosis, and now AIDS.
 But I am also interested in the human side of these issues.

 Why do I see things differently from the way other people see them?
 Why do I pursue the questions that I pursue, even if others regard them as, as they say, "controversial?"
 Which merely means that they have a difference of opinion.
 They see things differently.
 I am interested both in nature and in the human side of nature, and how the two can be brought together, and effective in a useful way.

 What books were you attracted to when you were growing up?

 Jonas Salk: As a matter of fact, I was not a great reader.
 I spent a good deal of time thinking, as I still do, about what went on in my life, my own observations and reflections.
 I did read what was part of schooling, but I was not an avid reader.
-There are a few significant books that I recall: Michael Hunter's Life of Louis Pasteur.
+There are a few significant books that I recall: Microbe Hunters and The Life of Louis Pasteur.
 I remember reading, as an adolescent, a book called The Island Within by Ludwig Lewisohn.
 The idea of the "island within" gives you the sense of the resonance that this had for me, because of my sense of myself, and the dialogues that I had with myself.